 Note: we allocate sponsorships on a competitive basis for five international students each year which reduce their fees to the equivalent of CSPs (A$1,586 per subject).
 If you would like to apply for this sponsorship, please provide the required extra information with your application.
 See Apply now page for more info.

-Submit your EOI to the Course Coordinator.
+Download, complete and submit your application form to the Course Coordinator.

 Complete formal course application online.